Chimney sweep: History

 The Tudors in England had established the risk of chimneys and an ordinance was created in 1582 both controlling materials (brick and stone rather than plastered timber) and requiring chimneys to be swept four times per year to prevent the build-up of soot (which is highly flammable).
 Any chimney fire could result in the owner being fined 3 shillings and 4 pence.

-With the increased urban population that came with the age of industrialisation, the number of houses with chimneys grew apace and the services of the chimney sweep became much sought after.
+With the increased urban population that came with the Industrial Revolution, the number of houses with chimneys grew apace and the services of the chimney sweep became much sought after.

 Buildings were higher than before and the new chimneys' tops were grouped together.
 The routes of flues from individual grates could involve two or more right angles and horizontal angled and vertical sections.
 The flues were made narrow to create a better draught, 14 by 9 in being a common standard.
 Buckingham Palace had one flue with 15 angles, with the flue narrowing to 9 by 9 in.
 Chimney sweeping was one of the more difficult, hazardous, and low-paying occupations of the era, and consequently has been derided in verse, ballad, and pantomime.

 The first mechanical sweeper was invented by George Smart in 1803 but was resisted in the UK and the US.
 Joseph Glass marketed an improved sweeping machine in 1828; he is credited with being the inventor of the modern chimney sweep's brush.
 In the northern US, whites gave up the trade and employed black sweep-boys from the South.
 After regulation finally took hold in 1875 in the UK and the turn of the century in the US, the occupation became romanticised in popular media.

 Great Britain

-A boy climbing to the left;

-A boy 'stuck' to the right.
+(Left) This boy is climbing, his knees below his hips;